snowplow-archive/spark-example-project/README.md

 # Spark Example Project [![Build Status](https://travis-ci.org/snowplow/spark-example-project.png)](https://travis-ci.org/snowplow/spark-example-project)

-**Please note: the instructions for running this project on Amazon EMR are currently incomplete.**

 ## Introduction

 This is a simple word count job written in Scala for the [Spark] [spark] cluster computing platform, with instructions for running on [Amazon Elastic MapReduce] [emr] in non-interactive mode.
 The code is ported directly from Twitter's [`WordCountJob`] [wordcount] for Scalding.